wp-plugins/pulsemaps/readme.txt

 The PulseMaps plugin visualizes your site visitors' locations on the world map.
 The plugin includes a map widget which you place on the pages you want to track.
 The areas where you get the most visitors are shown with a lighter color.
 The most recent visitors are show as flashing dots on the map.
 The total number of visits is also shown.

-For a live demo, visit the [PulseMaps Blog](http://pulsemaps.com/blog/) and the [detail page for PulseMaps Blog visitors](http://pulsemaps.com/maps/526958181/).
+For a live demo, visit the [PulseMaps website](http://pulsemaps.com/) and the [detail page for PulseMap website visitors](http://pulsemaps.com/maps/526958181/).

 Simply drop the widget on your blog's sidebar.
 The map widget will work as a form of “social proof” : your visitors see that your blog is being read by people all over the world.
 This makes your blog instantly more trustworthy–who would trust a blog nobody reads?
 With this widget, you show readers that your site DOES get visitors.
 As an added bonus, the map just looks pretty dang cool!